 Overdose Prevention

-One of the most severe consequences of drug use is overdose, especially with more powerful opioids, such as fentanyl, and illicit drugs, such as methamphetamine.
+One of the most severe consequences of drug use is overdose, especially with synthetic opioids such as fentanyl, and polysubstance combinations involving drugs like methamphetamine or the veterinary sedative xylazine, which is now commonly found in the illicit opioid supply.

 A harm reduction program will focus on overdose prevention strategies, teaching people and communities about overdose prevention, what tools are available, and increasing access to life-saving resources.